-Suzanne’s politics was shaped after she grew up during the Winter of Discontent and witnessed first-hand an inept labour government whose greatest achievement was spiralling inflation, crippling strikes and a country paralysed by powerful trade unions.
+Suzanne’s politics was shaped after she grew up during the Winter of Discontent and witnessed first-hand a labour government whose greatest achievement was spiralling inflation, crippling strikes and a country paralysed by powerful trade unions.

-Suzanne became involved in frontline politics when an equally incompetent Labour City Council’s reaction to a perceived housing crisis, in the middle of a climate emergency, was to plan to release Green Belt land to build 10,000 houses on Green Belt.
+Suzanne became involved in frontline politics when Birmingham City Council’s reaction to a perceived housing crisis, in the middle of a climate emergency, was to plan to release Green Belt land to build 10,000 houses on Green Belt.

-Due to her hard work, down to earth approachable manner and commitment to the party she became the Area Chairman in one of the most diverse political regions, covering Birmingham, Coventry and Solihull.
+She became the Area Chairman in one of the most diverse political regions, covering Birmingham, Coventry, and Solihull.

-Suzanne is now the Conservative Regional Chairman for the entire West Midlands, a region which has politically, bucked the national trend in the 2019 General Election.
+In 2019, Suzanne became the Conservative Regional Chairman for the entire West Midlands, a region which politically, bucked the national trend in the 2019 General Election.

-Suzanne is also an integral part of the Andy Street Mayoral campaign team.
+Suzanne was also an integral part of the 2017 Andy Street Mayoral campaign team.

 In 2018 Suzanne spoke passionately at the Conservative Party Conference on the main stage of the importance of a world class education system for everyone.

-Outside of politics Suzanne has had a successful 25 year career in a world leading logistics company for over 29 years.
-For the last 15 years of her career she audited large project investments.
-Suzanne has worked across the business markets of Europe and the Far East.
-She understands first hand the important role the United Kingdom plays in a global market.
+Outside of politics Suzanne has had a successful career in a world leading logistics company for over 29 years.
+For the last 15 years of her career she audited large project investments across a Global Platform.
+She understands first-hand the important role the United Kingdom plays in a global market.

 Suzanne has served as Parliamentary Private Secretary to Liz Truss when she was Secretary of State for International Trade and Prime Minister.
 She has also served as PPS for Ben Wallace, Secretary of State for Defence.